 Dublin Safer Families Service is a Gender, Sexual, Domestic Abuse/ Violence and Coercive Control Service within the Daughters of Charity Child and Family Service.
-We work with parents and children to increase family safety, and also prevent and stop violence.
-Initially we meet both parents separately and then possibly together once safety has been discussed.
-We are based in Santry and work in partnership with the Child and Family Agency (Tusla).
-As a professional organisation we work under legislation which strives to protect the rights, safety and welfare of children.
-We are particularly attentive to the impact on children (up to the age of 18) who experience abuse and violence.
+They work with parents and children to increase family safety, and also prevent and stop violence.
+Initially they meet both parents separately and then possibly together once safety has been discussed.
+The service is based in Santry and work in partnership with the Child and Family Agency (Tusla).
+As a professional organisation they work under legislation which strives to protect the rights, safety and welfare of children.
+They are particularly attentive to the impact on children (up to the age of 18) who experience abuse and violence.
 Families are referred to Dublin Safer Families Service by the Social Work Department.